Lokathor/lokathor.github.io/prng/README.md

 And there's also "not-a-number" bit patterns in `f32` (NaN for short).
 And there's also Infinity and Negative Infinity.
 And there's *even* a negative 0 value.
-Given all this, clearly some of the integer values that `i32` can reprisent exactly *cannot* be reprisented exactly in `f32`.
+Given all this, clearly some of the integer values that `i32` can represent exactly *cannot* be reprisented exactly in `f32`.
 Since we also know there's infinitely many fractional numbers, then it must be the case that some of those can't be reprisented exactly using `f32`.
 Even if we use `f64` instead of `f32`, the whole problem still happens, just with bigger values.